mariobox/mariosanchez.org-metalsmith/src/code/flaskcms.md

 <img src="https://66.media.tumblr.com/0f699d3ea6891905e58ea336541953d2/tumblr_pk1w9gZUii1qz7ur9o2_1280.png" />

-Since the post content is written in a textarea of a form, you have to specifically include the "Safe" flag for the content to show HTML formatting (check the **arcicle.html** template).
+Since the post content is written in a textarea of a form, you have to specifically include the <q>Safe</q> flag for the content to show HTML formatting (check the **arcicle.html** template).

 If you want to see the blog in action, fork the repository to your own computer and perform the following commands from the command line in your project folder: